 HOW CAN I ENHANCE OUR VISIT?

 - Enhance your visit before, during and afterwards with free learning resources available from ssgreatbritain.org/schools

 - Free self-led resources are available to use during your visit.

 - High quality images, information and extra resources are available to enrich preparatory or follow up work in the classroom.

-- Play our free award-winning educational game Full Steam Ahead, available online or as an app.
+- Play our free award-winning educational game Full Steam Ahead, available as an app.

 WHAT IS THE ADULT TO CHILD RATIO?

 - For school groups, we offer free entry for one adult per six children.

 - Please follow your school’s policy; we recommend adult to child ratios of 1:6 (Key Stages 1 and 2) or 1:10 (Key Stages 3 and 4).

 - All accompanying adults should be prepared to support activities, supervise children where required and support children’s learning and enjoyment during the visit.